34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Tutorials/Pbo_Creation_Dependence_Includes.md

 			"DMNS_Units", //UNSC Foundries
 		};
 ```
-'<i>requiredAddons[]</i>' is an array of classes which contains all the mods required to load before the current mod.
+`requiredAddons[]` is an array of classes which contains all the mods required to load before the current mod.
 This is important because at runtime Arma 3 essentially forms one giant config.
 As noted in the Style Guide, you should at a minimum say which mod (steam workshop) the required mod came from.

 ### Cfg...
  Most mods will have a mix of Cfg classes.
 These include cfgAmmo, cfgMagazines, cfgWeapons and cfgVehicles, which are all root classes that are defined within the engine.
 For more info see: <a href="https://community.bistudio.com/wiki/CfgWeapons_Config_Reference">CfgWeapons Config Reference</a> on the BI wiki.